Police are searching for the person who set ballot boxes on fire in Washington and Oregon. Here’s what we know

 At a bus station in Vancouver, Washington, just 15 miles away, a second ballot box was set on fire early Monday, according to the Vancouver Police Department.
 Responding officers discovered a “suspicious device” smoking and on fire next to the box, police said.

 All ballot boxes in Multnomah County and Clark County have fire suppressant installed, election officials said during a news conference Monday.
-Multnomah County Elections Director Tim Scott said fire suppressant inside the Portland box protected over 400 ballots inside, and only three ballots were damaged.
+Multnomah County Elections Director Tim Scott said fire suppressant inside the Portland box protected more than 400 ballots inside, and only three ballots were damaged.

-Election officials were still counting all the ballots involved in the Vancouver fire, but believe hundreds of ballots were destroyed, said Clark County Auditor Greg Kimsey.
+Election officials were still counting all the ballots involved in the Vancouver fire, but believe hundreds of ballots were destroyed, said Clark County’s Kimsey.

+Before any voters can be contacted by election officials, Kimsey said, the impacted ballots need to dry.
+The ballots got wet when it rained Monday as crews tried to put out the fire, he explained.
+Roughly 500 Clark County voters have requested replacement ballots, The Oregonian said, citing the auditor’s office.

 Voting in Oregon and Washington is done almost entirely by mail or ballot drop off.
 Less than 1% of people in Multnomah County vote in person, according to Scott.
-In Clark County, 60% of the ballots received are from ballot drop boxes, Kimsey said.
+In Clark County, 60% of the ballots received are from ballot drop boxes and 40% are received by mail, Kimsey said.

+“Drop boxes are useful and secure ways voters can return their mail ballot without using the US Postal Service,” Jay Riestenberg, director of communications for Voting Rights Lab said.
+“They help cut down on ballots returned by mail, which can alleviate the stress put on the US Postal Service and local election officials during busy election seasons.”

+But according to Voting Rights Lab, drop boxes have come under scrutiny by politicians and election officials, and 12 states have enacted bills banning or restricting drop boxes, half of which outright ban them.

 What should I do if my ballot was impacted?

-Laura Shepard, a spokesperson for the city of Vancouver, said election officials are asking anyone who may have placed a ballot in the box after 11 a.m. on Saturday to contact them to check the status of their ballot.
+Kimsey, the Clark County auditor, said anyone who dropped off a ballot at the damaged Fisher’s Landing Transit Center box between 11 a.m. on Saturday and 4 a.m. on Monday should request a replacement ballot online at VoteWA.gov.

-“Voters should be assured that even if their ballots were in the affected box, their votes will be counted,” Scott said.

-Officials in Portland plan to contact the three affected voters using “unique identifiers on their ballot envelopes, so they can receive replacement ballots,” according to Scott.
+In Oregon, election officials said they plan to contact the three affected voters using “unique identifiers on their ballot envelopes, so they can receive replacement ballots.”

+“Voters should be assured that even if their ballots were in the affected box, their votes will be counted,” said Scott, the Multnomah County Elections director.

 Authorities looking for ‘suspect vehicle’

-Evidence from the incendiary devices found at the ballot boxes Monday shows the fires are connected – as well as a third incident on October 8 when an incendiary device was placed at a different drop box in Vancouver, said Portland Police Bureau spokesperson Mike Benner.
+Evidence from the incendiary devices found at the ballot boxes Monday shows the fires are connected to each other, as well as to a third incident October 8, when an incendiary device was placed at a different drop box in Vancouver, said Portland Police Bureau spokesperson Mike Benner.

+“We don’t know the motives behind these acts – sounds like a series of three at this point – but we do know that acts like this are targeted and intentional,” Portland Police Bureau Assistant Chief Amanda McMillan said.
+“We are concerned about that intentional act trying to affect the election process.”

 Police identified a “suspect vehicle” seen leaving the scene of the fire in Portland, they said in a news release Monday – a black or dark-colored 2001-2004 Volvo S-60.